 Rep. Phil Gingrey Calls for Classes to Teach Children Gender Roles

-June 20, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+June 20, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 As we wait in anticipation of the Supreme Court’s decisions on two historic marriage equality cases, just yesterday we were reminded of the many anti-LGBT elected officials that continue to stand in the path toward equality.